 Assumptions Of Conventional Safe Withdrawal Rate Research

 The logic behind this approach is fairly straightforward.
 Earlier approaches to securing retirement income tended to focus simply on generating a consistent nominal stream of cash flow throughout retirement, but given the risks of inflation (especially as life expectancies and the retirement time horizon increased), the need for nominally increasing cash flow throughout retirement became more apparent.
-And exploring both the consequences of inflation and the sequence of inflation (when paired with the sequence of returns), was a key insight of the original Bengen study.
+And exploring both the consequences of inflation and the sequence of inflation (when paired with the sequence of returns), was a key insight of the original Bengen study (along with the impact of sequence of returns).

 Of course, retirement researchers need to pick something that can serve as a reasonable baseline for conducting and comparing various withdrawal rate analyses.
 Assuming constant inflation-adjusted spending (constant real spending) was a logical choice and has continued to function as the baseline retirement spending assumption for nearly every safe withdrawal rate study since.